jrsnleons/page-replacement/README.md

 # Page Replacement Algorithms

-This is a compiltioin of algoriithms of page replacement for memory management for my Operating System requirementi
+This is a compilation of algoriithms of page replacement for memory management for my Operating System requirements

 This repo includes the followng algorithms:
 - First In First Out